I – V 07:00-21:00

 What are the possible consequences?

-• Tick-borne encephalitis can have long-term neurological consequences, even if treatment was applied in time:
+• Tick-borne encephalitis can have long-term neurological effects, even if treatment was given in time:

 • 30–35% of patients have residual effects.

-• About 8–9% of cases end with partial or complete disability, which prevents the person from living independently.
+• About 8–9% of cases end in partial or complete disability, making the person unable to live independently.

 Common long-term effects: